tsofiac/LAGOM/README.md

 ## Extracting Data

-To extract the data needed for this project you need to download the raw files from the following webpages:
+To extract the data needed for this project, download the raw files from the following webpages:

 * [Drugbank](https://go.drugbank.com/releases/latest)
   * drugbank_drug_structures.sdf